 Note: Basic conditional alerts work differently for scheduled searches (which use a historical, scheduled search) and rolling-window alerts (which use a real-time search with a rolling time window of a specified width).

-Just to be clear, this means that if the real-time search returns one result and then four more results five minutes later, the alert is not triggered.
-But if all five results are returned within a single 60-second span of time, the alert is triggered.
+What this means is that if the real-time search returns one result and then four more results five minutes later, the alert does not trigger.
+But if all five results are returned within a single 60-second span of time, the alert does trigger.